jeffsponaugle/newcol/README.md

 | packed counters, branch-free step        | 36 M/s    | 385 M/s    |
 | + incremental digit counts of n          | 50 M/s    | 580 M/s    |

+On a Mac Studio Ultra with 24 cores it gets about 900 M/s.

 Rates fall slowly as n grows because values have more digits and take slightly longer to cover.
 At 1e13 to 1e14 expect a few hundred million n per second on such a machine.